 Sarah Gaventa, Director of the Illuminated River Foundation, said: ‘In launching the Community Fund we are particularly keen to hear about projects which engage with Illuminated River, delve into the history of the bridges and their local areas, and will enable local residents to access the river and its banks’.

 In order to ensure engagement with a true cross-section of London’s community, the Community Fund especially welcomes applications that engage young people, families, older people and those who are unwaged or on low incomes.
 This is in keeping with the ethos of the artwork - a philanthropically-funded initiative supported by the Mayor of London – that is free to view and open to all.

 Registered charities are invited to apply for project funding of up to £1,500 and non-registered groups are invited to apply for project funding of up to £750.
 Applicants should read the guidance notes to check eligibility and complete the funding application form that is available below.

-Applications are to be emailed to [email protected] by 5pm on 13 September 2019.
-Applications will be judged by a panel of representatives from local councils and the Illuminated River Foundation, with successful applications announced by October 2019.
-Early applications are welcomed, and applications for projects beginning prior to October 2019 may be considered.
+Applications are to be emailed to [email protected].
+Applications will be accepted on a rolling basis and considered by a panel of representatives from local councils and the Illuminated River Foundation.

 The Illuminated River Foundation is grateful for the generous support of the Rothschild Foundation and members of our Project Team towards the 2019 IRF Community Fund: Atelier Ten Ltd., Colt Technology Services, Core Five LLP, FM Conway Ltd., Lifschutz Davidson Sandilands, Jackson Coles LLP and Signify Commercial UK Ltd.